 Heather Hyde Minor (currently abroad directing the Rome Global Gateway Program)

-Associate Professor, Seventeenth- & Eighteenth-Century Art
+Professor, Seventeenth- & Eighteenth-Century Art

 Notre Dame, IN 46556

 Ph.D., Princeton University, Department of Art and Archaeology, 2002.

 M.A. with distinction, Princeton University, Department of Art and Archaeology, 1998.

 A.B. cum laude, Mount Holyoke College, 1993.
 English and Politics double major.